philtoms/esm-fake-loader/README.md

 # esm-fake-loader

-For Javascript applications running as `"type": "module"` or `.mjs`, this esm-loader provides extended import syntax for mocking and stubbing built-in, package and module imports.
+For testing Javascript applications running as `"type": "module"` or `.mjs`, this esm-loader provides extended import syntax for mocking and stubbing built-in, package and module imports.

 ## Install